Program Website: http://www.hiram.edu/academics/majors-and-minors/ethics-minor

 M.A., Ph.D., Loyola University of Chicago

-SERVICE LEARINING FIELD EXPERIENCE~ The Experiential Learning Field Experience allows students to request the addition of a service learning field experience to complement an existing undergraduate college course for one (1) additional credit hour.
-Students will receive a separate Pass/Pass No Credit grade for the service learning field experience from the Ethics 29800 instructor.
+SERVICE LEARINING FIELD EXPERIENCE ~ The Experiential Learning Field Experience allows students to request the addition of a service learning field experience to complement an existing undergraduate college course for one (1) additional credit hour.
+Students will receive a separate Pass/Pass No Credit grade for the service learning field experience from the ETH 29800 instructor.
 Students will devote a minimum of 40 hours of work during the semester towards their service learning field experience.
 At least 30 of these hours must be in direct service with an organization.
 The remainder of the time may be devoted to orientation training or travel related to service with the organization.
 Students will also complete a reflection project which may be completed in a variety of ways (i.e., journal, portfolio, formal writing assignment, class presentation, or a combination of these).
-The final project will ideally meet a requirement for the student's primary course, but it there is no requirement for the primary course, the student must arrange a reflective project assignment with the Ethics 29800 instructor.
-Students may not take Ethics 29800 more than three times for credit, and may only take Ethics 29800 once per semester.
+The final project will ideally meet a requirement for the student's primary course, but it there is no requirement for the primary course, the student must arrange a reflective project assignment with the ETH 29800 instructor.
+Students may not take ETH 29800 more than three times for credit, and may only take ETH 29800 once per semester.
 This course is Pass/No Credit Only.
-Students must be identified with a Service Learning Attribute.
+Students must be identified with a Service Learning attribute.

-ETHICAL THINKING:ES~ Ethical life depends upon identifiable intellectual capacities as well as virtues of character.
+ETHICAL THINKING:ES ~ Ethical life depends upon identifiable intellectual capacities as well as virtues of character.
 This course aims to develop the intellectual virtues that are a necessary condition of an ethical life.
 This requires two sorts of skills-those of critical thinking and of dialogue.
-The first set of skills enables the analysis of arguments, exposure of fundamental assumptions, and the rigorous statement of criticism of moral values and ethical frameworks, the ability to mediate ethical discussions, seek shared ground, formulate issues in non-prejudical or unnecessarily judgmental terms, the ability to re-frame ethical problems and open new ground for discussion.
-This course will cultivate these skills wihile engaged in analysis and discussion of some of the most pressing moral difficulties we face.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
-Also listed as PHIL (272 or 27200).
+The first set of skills enables the analysis of arguments, exposure of fundamental assumptions, and the rigorous statement of criticism of moral values and ethical frameworks, the ability to mediate ethical discussions, seek shared ground, formulate issues in non-prejudicial or unnecessarily judgmental terms, the ability to re-frame ethical problems and open new ground for discussion.
+This course will cultivate these skills while engaged in analysis and discussion of some of the most pressing moral difficulties we face.
+Also listed as PHIL 27200.

 Core: Meaning/Ethics/Soc Responsibil